ChristophSchmidl/books/README.md

 - [ ] Six Easy Pieces: Essentials of Physics Explained by Its Most Brilliant Teacher by **Richard P. Feynman**
 - [ ] Six Not-So-Easy Pieces: Einstein's Relativity, Symmetry, and Space-Time **Richard P. Feynman**
 - [ ] How to Ikigai: Lessons for Finding Happiness and Living Your Life's Purpose by **Tim Tamashiro**
+- [ ] The Art of Deception: Controlling the Human Element of Security by **Kevin D. Mitnick**
+- [ ] The Art of Intrusion: The Real Stories Behind the Exploits of Hackers, Intruders & Deceivers by **Kevin D. Mitnick**